1.) Is this coin real?

 Are demonetized coins still real coins?
 Yes.
 Can you use them to make purchases?
 Maybe.
 A surprising number of shopkeepers are coin collectors, and demonetized coinage (much of which is silver) is a great way to barter with willing and honorable trade partners.

 We also sell the occasional antique token and token-coin-pendant.
 Please read item descriptions.
 During historical coin shortages, the use of tokens increased.
 These historical tokens served as placeholders for coins during coin shortages.
 The use of tokens is a fascinating history.
 Officially recognized tokens could be exchanged in specified locations for government currency.
 Are tokens coins?
 No, they are placeholders for coins.

 Yes, if a person modifies currency for the purposes of fraud, then they are breaking the law.
-Photocopying 100 dollar bills is against the law.
+Photocopying paper notes is against the law.
 Making your own nickels is against the law.
 As presented by the Dept. of the Treasury:

 Section 331 of Title 18 of the United States code provides criminal penalties for anyone who “fraudulently alters, defaces, mutilates impairs, diminishes, falsifies, scales, or lightens any of the coins coined at the Mints of the United States.”
 This statute means that you may be violating the law if you change the appearance of the coin and fraudulently represent it to be other than the altered coin that it is.
 As a matter of policy, the U.S. Mint does not promote coloring, plating or altering U.S. coinage: however, there are no sanctions against such activity absent fraudulent intent.